WRK (song): Composition

 The instrumental contains "dense" percussion and "layers of textured synths", over which JID raps in fast-paced delivery.
 Lyrically, he centers around about satisfying his ambition and obsession in working on his music and the emotional toll of his effort, such as sacrificing his sleep and mental peace.
-The song also serves as a response to JID's critics.
+The song also serves as a response to his critics.

 Critical reception

 The song received generally positive reviews.
 Sam Moore of HipHopDX called it "a typically breakneck lyrical affair."
 Bryson "Boom" Paul of HotNewHipHop described the production as "creating a sonic landscape that feels urgent yet polished" and wrote "JID's wordplay remains sharp, but it’s his transparency that cuts deeper this time."
 Margaret Farrell of Stereogum wrote, "It's a dynamic and bouncy track, showing off JID's agile flow, packed with melodic cries and an unexpected vocal shift from the rapper towards the end."

 Music video

 An official music video was released on May 14, 2025.
 Set in a war-torn Atlanta, it sees JID rapping in the wreckage of an abandoned skyscraper as he surveys the land.
 He leads a squad of masked rebels in a conflict against authority figures in hazmat suits who seek to destroy hip-hop culture, and thereby all related items such as turntables, microphones and speakers.
 Toward the end, the clip shows a cobbled together museum of the city's history, with artifacts such as album covers, rapper Young Scooter's American flag bandana, a 20-inch auto wheel and videotape of God Does Like Ugly, which a young survivor plays in a VCR.